Birth Chart: Houses, Planets, Signs and Aspects

 Each zodiac sign is also associated with a quadruplicity: cardinal, fixed, or mutable.
 This is yet another aspect of each sign that affects the characteristics of each sign in specific ways.

 Cardinal: power of initiation

-The Cardinal Signs of the zodiac start the seasons: Aries begins Spring, Cancer starts Summer, Libra begins Autumn, and Capricorn starts Winter.
+The Cardinal Signs of the zodiac start the seasons: in the Northern Hemisphere, Aries begins Spring, Cancer starts Summer, Libra begins Autumn, and Capricorn starts Winter.
 Therefore, they are the pioneers and initiators of the zodiac.
 Associated with action and vitality, these signs take huge initiative in their day-to-day life.

 They thrive on being able to work unsupervised, and shock you with the outcome of their efforts (in work, love, or any other area of life).
 Cardinal signs also like to be first in anything they do, and value their unique ways of doing so.
 Depending on their sign, this passion for initiation will show in the traits their sun sign reflects most.